 If you’re like me, you have both business-oriented and altruistic goals when writing content.
 In our Big Idea series, one objective is sharing thought-provoking concepts to inspire marketers with new ways of thinking.
 At the same time, there’s an underlying business goal of raising credibility in the field and attracting new opportunities for Yeager.
-In order to achieve our goals, we aim to create content target audiences want to read.
+In order to achieve our goals, as a B2B technology marketing agency, we aim to create content target audiences want to read.

 Oftentimes, we hit the mark, and our readers like, share and interact with our content.
 Other times, content we were excited to publish falls flat.
 What I’ve realized is that the content that sparks interest in turn generates interaction.
 Conversations become micro-communities of engagement where our readers launch beyond the content provided to create even deeper understanding.